What is Single Sign-On?

 - User logs into the application that uses SSO for the first time and requests access

-- Authentication server looks for an existing session
+- The authentication server looks for an existing session

 - Since it won't find one (user didn't log into the server before) the server returns a request for user credentials